Rolling hash: FastCDC

+Where the Gear array is equivalent to the s table above.

+An advanced version uses two different masks derived from the above Mask, one with 15 set bits and the other with 11 set bits.
+The former is used when i < 8 KB; afterwards the latter takes over.
+This tightens the chunk-size distribution around the desired average and improves deduplication.

 Computational complexity

-All rolling hash functions can be computed in time linear in the number of characters and updated in constant time when characters are shifted by one position.
+All rolling hash functions can be computed in linear time for the number of characters and updated in constant time when characters are shifted by one position.
 In particular, computing the Rabin–Karp rolling hash of a string of length $k$ requires $O(k)$ modular arithmetic operations, and hashing by cyclic polynomials requires $O(k)$ bitwise exclusive ors and circular shifts.